Jump to: Central London | North London | South London | East London | West London

 Crystal Palace - 116 and 120a Anerley Rd, London SE19 2AN

-Lucky Crystal Palace folk now have two Chatsworth bakeries to queue outside of a weekend.
-The original is where to go for their Insta-worthy sandwiches which get more hype than a Palace drop.
+Lucky Crystal Palace folk have two Chatsworth bakeries to queue outside of a weekend.
+The original is where to go for their Insta-worthy focaccia sandwiches, which get more hype than a Palace drop.
 The newer bakery is more of a grab-and-go place for their seasonal pastries and pies.
+From blood orange buns to tartiflette turnovers, this should be on every bakery nerd's visit list.

 Follow on Instagram: @chatsworthbakehouse